 Problem #2: Arlington69 didn’t perform a valid measurement of the relationship between keeper rating and performance.

-How do we know, to what extent a conversion rate of 47.5 % was a product of bad keeper performance rather than bad defensive performance or good opponent performance?
-Surely this can be done.
-Under normal circumstances, you pick our a sufficiently large sample and make sure that all other possible influencing factors are neutralized.
+How do we know, to what extent a conversion rate of 47.5 % was a product of bad keeper performance rather than bad defensive performance or good attacking performance?
+In this case, we don’t, but there is no question that the way to solve this problem is by having a sufficiently large sample and make sure that all other possible influencing factors are neutralized.

 Upgraded strikers + upgraded keepers = 0 more goals

-As his sample consists of more than 2000 of his own matches, we can assume that his matches were played over several months.
+As Arlington69’s sample consists of more than 2000 of his own matches, we can assume that his matches were played over several months.
 This is important for two reasons:

 This leaves us with two facts and a likely assumption: